BenMalohi/PriorityDispatchPokemon/README.md

 This is a small Nuxt 3 project built to explore Pokémon data and practice building responsive interfaces.
 You can search, view details, and see stats for different Pokémon.

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+I used [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) as a starting point.

 ![Main Page](mainPage.png)